The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Speed of getting started

-If you are looking for the fastest way to get a single team up and running with deploying feature management and experimentation, embedding an SDK is the best option for you at first.
-You can always start using Optimizely Agent later, and it can even be used alongside Optimizely Feature Experimentation SDKs running in another part of your stack.
+If you are looking for the fastest way to get a single team started with deploying feature management and experimentation, embedding an SDK is the best option for you at first.
+You can always start using Optimizely Agent later, and it can even be used alongside Feature Experimentation SDKs running in another part of your stack.

 Important information about Agent

-Optimizley Agent can scale to large decision and event tracking volumes with relatively low CPU and memory specs.
-For example, at Optimizely, we scaled our deployment to 740 clients with a cluster of 12 agent instances, using 6 vCPUs and 12GB RAM.
+Optimizely Agent can scale to large decision and event tracking volumes with relatively low CPU and memory specs.
+For example, at Optimizely, Optimizely scaled the deployment to 740 clients with a cluster of 12 agent instances, using 6 vCPUs and 12GB RAM.
 You will likely need to focus more on network bandwidth than compute power.

 Load balancer

 Any standard load balancer should let you route traffic across your agent cluster.
-At Optimizely, we used an AWS Elastic Load Balancer (ELB) for our internal deployment.
-This let us easily scale our Agent cluster as internal demands increase.
+At Optimizely, Optimizely used an AWS Elastic Load Balancer (ELB) for the internal deployment.
+This let Optimizely scale the Agent cluster as internal demand grew.

 Datafile synchronization across Agent instances